- About Us

 - Gift Shop

 Yoga at the Cotton Museum

 Discover a whole new way to start your day!
-The community is invited to Yoga at the Cotton Museum every Tuesday morning from 7:00-8:00am beginning on January 7th.
+The community is invited to Yoga at the Cotton Museum every Tuesday morning from 7:00-8:00am.
 In partnership with Evergreen Yoga Studio, the Cotton Museum is offering pay what you can yoga classes each week in their historic space at the corner of Union and Front Street.
 “Our pay what you can admission makes yoga available to all, and still supports the museum’s education and outreach programs,” says Melissa Farris, Museum Curator.
 “We are offering this class to promote total physical and spiritual well-being for the entire Downtown community.”

 As morning light streams through the Museum’s floor to ceiling windows, guests will find that the Historic Trade Floor of the Cotton Exchange is one of the most peaceful places in downtown Memphis.
 Each Tuesday morning, Leah Bray Nichols – primary instructor at Evergreen Yoga – will guide visitors through a series of uplifting stretches, quiet meditations, and toning poses that will benefit the minds and bodies of beginners and experts alike.
 The Museum’s central location, convenient street and garage parking, and pay what you can admission make Yoga at the Cotton Museum an easy New Year’s resolution to keep.